 Tombland & Elm Hill

-In the heart of the city, near the cathedral, lies leafy Tombland, where the market was originally located.
-Despite its ominous overtones, 'tomb' is an old Norse word for 'empty', hence the space for a market.
-Cross over and follow Princes St to reach Elm Hill – Norwich's prettiest street, with its medieval cobblestones, crooked timber beams and doors, intriguing shops and tucked away cafes.
-It's one of the oldest intact streets in the city and now the centre of the local antiques business.
+Leafy Tombland, near Norwich Cathedral, is where the market was originally located ('tomb' is an old Norse word for empty, hence space for a market).
+From there, follow Princes St to reach Elm Hill, Norwich's prettiest street, with its medieval cobblestones, crooked timber beams and doors, intriguing shops and tucked-away cafes.